-The next action to take involves the design of the content area of the user interface for the activity.
-This is stored in a file named content_main.xml which should already be loaded into the Layout Editor tool.
+The next action to take involves the design of the user interface for the activity.
+This is stored in a file named activity_main.xml which should already be loaded into the Layout Editor tool.
 If it is not, navigate to it in the project tool window where it can be found in the app -> res -> layout folder.
 Once located, double-clicking on the file will load it into the Android Studio Layout Editor tool.

-13.2 Designing the User Interface
+14.2 Designing the User Interface